What’s the Cost of Buying a New Furnace? We Break it Down By Furnace Type

 How much does a natural gas furnace typically cost?

-The cost is between $2,500 and $10,000 dollars to purchase and install.
+The cost is between $2,500 and $10,000 dollars to purchase and install a new furnace.
 However, be aware that the cost of installation could be higher if you need to add a gas line to your home due to additional labor costs.
 Always check to see if natural gas is available at your home before purchasing a gas furnace, especially if you live in a rural Minnesota area.

 Electric Furnaces

 Electric furnaces are the most inexpensive type of furnace to purchase and install.
-This is because they are relatively small and don’t require special venting, fuel pipes, or storage cells.
+This is because they are relatively small, yet highly efficient furnaces and don’t require special venting, fuel pipes, or storage cells.
 Since most Americans have electricity in their homes, getting the furnace hooked up to the power grid is a snap.

 How much do electric furnaces typically cost?